 Irena Klemenčić was born in Zagreb.
-She graduated from the Faculty of Law, University of Zagreb in 2007.
-In 2020, she finished at the same Faculty postgraduate doctoral programme and defended the thesis titled “International Exchange of Information in Tax Matters in the Context of Taxpayers’ Protection”, supervised by professor Tereza Rogić Lugarić.
+She graduated from the Faculty of Law, University of Zagreb.
+In 2020, she finished at the same Faculty postgraduate doctoral programme and defended the thesis titled “International Exchange of Information in Tax Matters in the Context of Taxpayers’ Protection”.
 She obtained additional education in translating (programme for lawyer linguists, training for court interpreters), public procurement and archives.
-She is a court interpreter for English language.

 She took part in many international conferences and research projects and authored a number of scientific and technical papers and book chapters.
 She peer reviews papers for scientific journals.
 In teaching and research, she mostly focuses on issues of international and European tax law.
-She is a member of the International Fiscal Association.
-She is fluent in English and German and uses Italian and French languages as well.
+She is a vice-president of the International Fiscal Association.
+She is fluent in English, German and Italian, and uses French and Slovene languages as well.

 Crosbi: https://www.bib.irb.hr/pregled/profil/952